wp-plugins/quiz-master-next/readme.txt

 After the user takes a quiz, you can have the plugin email you and the user with results.
 This too can be customized with your own text.

 = Very Flexible =
 Your quiz can be graded with an incorrect/correct system or a points-based system.
 Or not at all.
-You ask for contact information at the beginning or the end and you decide which fields are required.
+You ask for contact information at the beginning or the end and you decide which contact fields are required.
 You can decide to use all the questions or only a select few chosen at random.
+You can also set the number of questions per page or have all the questions on one page.

 = Useful For Businesses =
 The plugin features useful **statistics** that show how many times each quiz has been viewed and taken and plots the data on several different **graphs** so you can see how the quizzes are doing at a glance.
 Also, the plugin includes an **audit trail** that logs every action done on the admin side so you can keep up with who is doing what!